informalsystems/emerald/docs/operational-docs/src/performance_evaluation/performance_eval.md

 CPU: AMD EPYC 4584PX;
 Micron 7500 1TB NVMe

-We spam each node with a load of 8000tx/sec with the same Reth configuration as above.
+We spam each node with a high load, keeping the mempool full.
 Emerald reaches a peek throughput of 9200 tx/sec with overall 8300 tps sustained throughput throughout the run.
 Block size was between 1 and 1.5MB.
 The reported block time was between 170ms to 230ms compared to an average of 133ms for Malachite core for 1MB blocks.

 <div style="text-align: left;">